-The main economic activities that supported the positive performance during 2014 were: construction (13.8% growth year-over-year) due to an increase in private and public infrastructure projects; mining (20.3% growth year-over-year), as a result of the expansion in the operations of extraction of gold and silver; and hotels, bars and restaurants (7.5% growth year-over-year), as the country continues to benefit from an improving international outlook, particularly from the U.S., which resulted in an increase in the number of tourist arrivals and higher tourism revenues.
-Other drivers of the GDP growth registered during 2014 were local manufacturing (5.5% growth year-over-year), transportation and storage (6.0% growth year-over-year), wholesale and retail trade (4.9% growth year-over-year), and financial services (9.1% growth year-over-year).
+The main economic activities that supported the positive performance during the nine-month period ended September 30, 2015 were: construction (17.8% growth year-over-year), due to a steady growth in private and public infrastructure projects since mid-2013 which is consistent with a cumulative increase in investments by 19.6% during the nine-month period ended September 30, 2015 (year-over-year); wholesale and retail trade (9.0% growth year-over-year), as a result of the expansion in the volume of imports of tradable goods as well as a positive performance in the local manufacturing of goods; and education (8.8% growth year-over-year), due to the increase in the services offered by the Government, including the implementation of a new program of extended school hours and the construction and opening of new public schools.
+Other drivers of GDP growth registered in the nine-month period ended September 30, 2015 were financial services (7.9% growth year-over-year), transportation and storage (6.2% growth year-over-year), hotels, bars and restaurants (5.9% growth year-over-year), local manufacturing (5.7% growth year-over-year), free trade zones (5.4% growth year-over-year) and other services (3.8% growth year-over-year).